YehudaKremer/msix/doc/context_menu_configuration.md

                                                                     ┘
 ```

+> [!NOTE]\
-> ***Note***: You can add as many items as you want.
+> You can add as many items as you want.
 You can also add as many commands as you want to one item.
 But you can't add same command inside one item.
 And you can't add same item type more than once.
 If you do, you will get an error.

 <br>